 - Frosting: Although not traditional, you can add frosting to your Guyanese pound cake.

 - Eggless Guyanese Sponge Cake: You can substitute the eggs in this recipe for 1/2 cup of unsweetened apple sauce and 1 cup of milk.
 Or 1/2 cup of apple sauce, 1/2 cup of yogurt, and 1/2 cup of milk.

 - Guyanese Sponge Cake with Cherries: I don’t like maraschino cherries in the cake so I didn’t add any to this one but you certainly can.

 Adding the color swirls (marble) to the batter Step by Step

-- Separate the batter into 3 equal parts.
-Then add 3 drops of gel food coloring with the color your choice and mix together well.
-Add more color for darker color pay out but remember it will darken as it bakes.
+- Separate the cake batter into 3 equal parts.
+Then add 3 drops of gel food coloring with the color of your choice and mix together well.
+Add more color for darker, more intense color but remember it will darken even more as it bakes.

 3. Bake at 350°F for 40 to 45 minutes or until a toothpick inserted into the cake comes out clean.
 You could also bake this cake at 325°F for an hour and a really soft cake.

 4. Cut into it for that beautiful colored marble effect!
 Depending on how you added the batter you will see either even bits of color or big chunks.